 During each test we were looking primarily at comfort for players with small hands, with overall ergonomics being a factor, too.
 Of course, the quality of the instrument and its tone were also a big part of our test.
 For consistency, the electric guitars on test were both played through a Monoprice Stage Right 5w tube amp.

-- Best Guitars for Small Hands - Martin D Jr-10E
+- Best Guitars for Small Hands: Individual Reviews

-- Final Thoughts on The Best Acoustic Guitars for Small Hands
+- Final Thoughts on the Best Guitars for Small Hands

 Great components and peerless style priced to suit any budget

 A fantastic acoustic guitar that works as well as a primary instrument as it does for travel.
 It’s compact, looks great, and offers excellent playability.

 The Fender Sonoran Mini has become a fast favorite in the relatively short time since its release, and it’s not hard to see why.
 For an absolute bargain price, Fender have come up with a great looking, reduced scale guitar that is ideal for the smaller handed player.

 The neck is one of the smallest we’ve tested at KGR, with a nut width of just 1.615”.
 This made it very easy to get fingers wrapped around into barre chord patterns, which is something players with small hands tend to struggle with most on full size and wide necked guitars.

 The Sonoran has a Fender “Modern C” neck profile, which is one of their shallower styles.
 It’s ideal for getting a neutral grip on the neck, which will keep your hand more comfortable for longer.

 It also features a reduced scale length (24.1”), which was extremely comfortable – not only did it make stretching out for chords and runs easier, but it also resulted in lower string tension, which made depressing notes much easier than it is on the majority of acoustic guitars.